ysdede/trnorm/README.md

 # TRNorm

-Turkish text normalization tools for natural language processing.
+Turkish text normalization tools for ASR (Automatic Speech Recognition) benchmarking and evaluation.

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 ## Overview

-TRNorm is a comprehensive Python package designed for Turkish text normalization, providing tools to convert numbers, ordinals (including Roman numerals), and handle Turkish-specific text operations.
-It's built to support natural language processing tasks for Turkish text.
+TRNorm is a specialized Python package designed for normalizing Turkish text in ASR evaluation contexts.
+It provides tools to standardize text representations of numbers, ordinals, and symbols to ensure fair comparison between ASR system outputs and reference transcriptions.

-**Note**: This project is not aimed for perfect Turkish conversion/normalization.
-It may miss some conversions, but it is mainly created for fairer ASR benchmarking.
-The primary goal is to normalize references and predictions to be fair for well-performing ASR models and to avoid errors from weakly labeled audio datasets.
+This package is specifically created for fairer ASR benchmarking, not as a comprehensive Turkish NLP solution.
+The primary goal is to normalize references and predictions to enable more accurate evaluation of ASR models and to mitigate errors from weakly labeled audio datasets.

 ## Features